Camping out: what is it?

 - When your baby is used to falling asleep like this (usually 3 nights), start reducing how much you pat or touch your baby until baby can fall asleep without patting or touching.

 - When your baby is used to falling asleep without patting (usually another 3 nights), move your bed, mattress or chair a short distance away from the cot (30-40 cm).
 Stay in the bed, mattress or chair until your baby falls asleep.

 - Move your bed, mattress or chair gradually towards the doorway and out of your baby’s room.
 This could take 1-3 weeks.

 - If your baby wakes overnight, return to the bed, mattress or chair, at the step you’re up to.
 Stay there until your baby goes back to sleep.

 You might find it works better for both you and your baby to modify these steps.
 For example, you might want to include more patting or longer periods between steps.

 Tips for camping out

 Here are some tips to help camping out go well:

-- Try to do the same things in the same way each time you settle baby.
+- Try to do the same things in the same way each time you settle your baby.
 For example, keep the level of light in the room the same each night.
 It can also help to start using a bedtime routine.

-Will camping out work for me?
+Will camping out work for us?